-Regulations for snowmobile and other non-road engine emissions were signed by EPA Administrator Whitman September 13, 2002 and appeared in the Federal Register November 8, 2002.
-As shown in Table 2, the regulations would reduce both carbon monoxide and hydrocarbon emissions from new snowmobiles a little more than 30% starting in 2006 and an average of 50% by 2012, with an intermediate step in 2010.
+Regulations for snowmobile and other non-road engine emissions were signed by EPA Administrator Whitman September 13, 2002 and appeared in the Federal Register November 8, 2002.28 As shown in Table 2, the regulations would reduce both carbon monoxide and hydrocarbon emissions from new snowmobiles a little more than 30% starting in 2006 and an average of 50% by 2012, with an intermediate step in 2010.
 (The regulations do not require any controls on snowmobiles sold before 2006.)
-For comparison, Table 2 also shows the Yellowstone-specific standards that would have been imposed by the National Park Service under the vacated Bush Administration winter use rule, beginning in 2003-4.
+For comparison, Table 2 also shows the Yellowstone-specific standards that have been imposed by the National Park Service.

 According to EPA, the 2006/2007 reductions can be achieved without major changes in technology, in part because they apply to the average of a manufacturer's fleet emissions, rather than to individual machines.
-This will allow manufacturers to provide a range of models, some with advanced emission controls and others without: "While some advanced technologies such as two-stroke direct injection and four-stroke engines, would be found in some models, many models would still be equipped with two-stroke engines with relatively minor engine modifications resulting in minimum emission reductions, while some models may not even have any emission controls."
-EPA estimates the cost of these Phase 1 controls at \$73 per snowmobile.
+This will allow manufacturers to provide a range of models, some with advanced emission controls and others without: "While some advanced technologies such as two-stroke direct injection and four-stroke engines, would be found in some models, many models would still be equipped with two-stroke engines with relatively minor engine modifications resulting in minimum emission reductions, while some models may not even have any emission controls."29 EPA estimates the cost of these Phase 1 controls at \$73 per snowmobile.
 Vehicles meeting the standards will be more fuel-efficient, resulting in an average reduction in operating cost of \$57, thus offsetting most of the initial cost increase.